The Mouse on the Moon: Production

 The film was made on sets left over from Cornel Wilde's film Sword of Lancelot.
 Sellers recommended Lester, whom he knew from his direction of The Running, Jumping and Standing Still Film.
 Producer Walter Shenson and director Lester next made The Beatles film A Hard Day's Night.

 Dell Publishing issued a comic book of the film.

+Reception

+The film received critical acclaim and has a fresh 88% on Rotten Tomatoes from 8 critic reviews.
+Moria Reviews gave the film 3 stars out of 5 and described the film as "a gently amusing fantasy about the world’s smallest country conducting a successful invasion of the USA".
+The film has an assigned film score of 62 out of 100 on Metacritic from 5 critics with an overall indicating "universal acclaim".
+The New York Times said the film had "Sensitive music by Mr. Pintoff and some wonderfully wry dialogue, subtly laced with motivations, top off this animated jewel".